salammustafa728/reading-notes/README.md

  there is a lot of command line you can use in terminal like this   ->      ls -l /home/ryan ( ls ) Typically a command is always the first thing you type

+The Difference Between Text
+Editors and IDEs
+A text editor kind of gives away what it does in the title—it edits text An IDE (Integrated Development Environment) it is an editor, a file manager, a compiler, and a debugger all in one software package.

 Navigation:
 The commands:
 - pwd which stands for Print Working Directory